HL7/davinci-crd/src/pagecontent/hooks.md

 #### Additional hooks
 The base CDS hooks specification doesn't formally define any hooks, though three sample hooks are provided that were used in the initial testing of the specification.
 The expectation is that new hooks will be defined by and eventually formally approved by the community.
 The formal process for this proposal and maturity development process is still evolving.
 Individuals interested in this process can provide feedback [here](https://github.com/cds-hooks/docs/issues/195).

 Defining new hooks is an expected part of the CDS Hooks specification and there is no need for hooks to be officially registered with the community for them to be used.
 However, using registered hooks increases the likelihood of broad adoption by the community - which increases the likelihood of broad uptake of this implementation guide.
-The project has therefore proposed hooks that we believe have utility beyond just DaVinci CRD requirements and specified them in a manner to increase the likelihood of wide support.
+The project has therefore proposed hooks that we believe have utility beyond just Da Vinci CRD requirements and specified them in a manner to increase the likelihood of wide support.

 The additional hooks proposed for use by this project are detailed below: